Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 Foreigners $35,700

-There is no need to indicate your tax return in order to get your SRS tax relief.
+There is no need to indicate your tax return to get your SRS tax relief.
 The bank administering your SRS account will report directly to the government and your tax relief will be computed automatically.

-But this is where (b) personal income tax relief cap kicks in.
+But this is where the (b) personal income tax relief cap kicks in.
 There is a cap of $80,000 for total personal income tax relief, including SRS contributions and anything else that entitles you to tax relief such as Working Mother’s Child Relief and donations.

 5. Best SRS Accounts and Promotions

 You can open a Supplementary Retirement Scheme (SRS) account at one of the local banks: DBS, OCBC or UOB.
-To open an account, you can either show up in person at one of the banks with your NRIC or passport, or apply online:
+To open an account, you can either show up in person at one of the banks with your NRIC or passport or apply online:

 The banks are offering the following SRS account opening/investment promotions: